• Skip to primary navigation

 Having never tasted poke or poke bowls before, I didn't realize what a treat I was in for.
 Poke is a Hawaiian dish of raw tuna or octopus tossed with flavorings and served cold, but meaty chunks of beet have become a beloved vegetarian substitute.
 Poke is traditionally served on its own as an appetizer, but throw it in a bowl with rice and veggies and you have yourself a meal.

-I researched a bunch of recipes and settled on the marinade from Sarah Forte's book Bowl + Spoon as adapted by my girl Tracy.
+I researched a bunch of recipes and settled on the marinade from Sarah Forte's book Bowl + Spoon.
 Excited by all the colorful vegetables at the market right now, I put together these brightly-hued bowls and got a little carried away taking pictures.
 After a couple of hours of Jay hovering around saying "when do I get a poke bowl?!" we finally sat down to a late lunch.

 Vegan poke bowl ingredients